Frequently Asked Questions

 When will the entrance at Pigdon Road be finished?

-The entrance at Pigdon Road forms part of Stage 4 and the timing of its construction will be subject to Council Approval and Stage Release inc sales rate.
+The entrance at Pigdon Road forms part of Stage 4 and the timing of its construction will be subject to Council Approval and the construction of Stage 4.

 Why can’t title timeframes be more precise?